tundish/blathnaid/blathnaid/book/chapters.rst

 Boilermakers
 ------------

 Then Fell resumed his account of Mayor Ingomer.
-How, after some sudden accident that no one could explain, Ingomer set up an inspectorate for pressure vessels, whose sky-high fees nearly put the Smiths entirely out of business.
+How, after a sudden accident that no one could explain, Ingomer set up an inspectorate for pressure vessels, whose sky-high fees nearly put the Smiths entirely out of business.

 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon installed to manufacture,